JorgeCardona/satellite_notifier/README.md

         server.login(EMAIL_USER, EMAIL_PASSWORD)
         server.sendmail(EMAIL_USER, RECIPIENT_EMAIL, msg.as_string())

+def get_look_direction(azimuth):
+    """
+    Returns the cardinal or intercardinal direction based on the azimuth angle.

+    Args:
+        azimuth (float): The azimuth angle in degrees (0 to 359).

+    Returns:
+        str: The direction to look, such as "North", "Northeast", "East", etc.
+             If the azimuth is not within 0 to 359 degrees, returns "Invalid azimuth value".
+    """
+    if azimuth >= 0 and azimuth < 45:
+        return "North"
+    elif azimuth >= 45 and azimuth < 90:
+        return "Northeast"
+    elif azimuth >= 90 and azimuth < 135:
+        return "East"
+    elif azimuth >= 135 and azimuth < 180:
+        return "Southeast"
+    elif azimuth >= 180 and azimuth < 225:
+        return "South"
+    elif azimuth >= 225 and azimuth < 270:
+        return "Southwest"
+    elif azimuth >= 270 and azimuth < 315:
+        return "West"
+    elif azimuth >= 315 and azimuth < 360:
+        return "Northwest"
+    else:
+        return "Invalid azimuth value"

 def check_satellite(url_satellite):
     """
-    Checks if the satellite is over the specified location and sends an email if it is.
+    Checks if the satellite is visible over the specified location by making a request to the satellite API.
+    If the satellite is visible, sends an email notification.

     Args:
-    - url_satellite (str): The URL to fetch satellite data.
+        url_satellite (str): The URL to fetch satellite position data from the API.

+    Returns:
+        None
     """
     response = requests.get(url_satellite)
     data = response.json()